 Referrals—otherwise known as getting someone you know to give you warm leads to new prospects—are valuable for salespeople in all industries.
-Yet it's incredible how few salespeople actively canvass for referrals.

-Just after you've closed a sale with someone is the best time to get referrals from them, because they're excited about their new purchase.
+Just after you've closed a sale with someone is the best time to get referrals from them because they're excited about their new purchase.
 Some salespeople are nervous about asking for referrals at this point because they just want to get out of there in case the prospect changes their mind.
 Unless you've used high-pressure tactics to intimidate someone into buying (don't do this), your new customer is probably thrilled and enthusiastic.
 Hit them up for a referral right away, while their energy and excitement are at their peak.

 Prospects You Couldn't Close

 If you pitch a prospect and they turn you down, don't just bolt out the door.
 Get a referral or two, and you'll have changed a loss into a win.

 You may be shaking your head and thinking, “That's crazy-talk.
 Why would a person who wouldn't even buy from me give me referrals?”